-Framework agreements and central purchasing on behalf of other public authorities are viable and in some cases encouraged methods of procurement in Canada.
+Framework agreements and central purchasing on behalf of other public authorities are viable and, in some cases, encouraged methods of procurement in Canada.
 In practice, government entities in Canada employ procurement practices that run the gamut between centralisation and decentralisation.
-For example, New Brunswick's Procurement Act requires all provincial government departments and various other public bodies to purchase services and supplies through the Ministry of Government Services unless certain narrow exceptions apply.37 On the other hand, public procurement at the federal level is conducted in a relatively decentralised manner.
-As long as the procurement processes conducted through arrangements of this kind comply with the obligations referred to in this chapter, such as the duty to conduct a fair competition, the duty to disclose all material evaluation criteria and the duty to reject non-compliant tenders, as well as all applicable international trade obligations, procuring authorities and teams are free to establish framework and central purchasing agreements among themselves.
+For example, New Brunswick's Procurement Act requires all provincial government departments and various other public bodies to purchase services and supplies through the Ministry of Government Services unless certain narrow exceptions apply.28 On the other hand, public procurement at the federal level is conducted in a relatively decentralised manner.
+Provided that the procurement processes conducted through arrangements of this kind comply with the obligations referred to in this chapter – such as the duty to conduct a fair competition, the duty to disclose all material evaluation criteria and the duty to reject non-compliant tenders – as well as all applicable international trade obligations, procuring authorities and teams are free to establish framework and central purchasing agreements among themselves.

 ii Joint ventures